Eligibility & Benefits

 Professional Development Opportunities

 ITP Fellows are expected to participate in professional meetings, conferences, and networks.
 During years in which students are supported by ITP grant funds they can receive up to $2000 in funding to support conference travel or specific research projects.
-Additional funding for conference participation may available from the departments and program faculty.
-ITP Fellows’ participation in the network of interdisciplinary training programs established through this IES grant program also enhances their research and professional opportunities.
+Additional funding for conference participation may available from department and program faculty.
+ITP Fellows’ participation in the network of Interdisciplinary Training Programs established through this IES grant program also enhances their research and professional opportunities.

 Professional Community